jkennedy-usgs/sgp-gsadjust/README.md

+**This is the developoment branch of GSadjust.
+Code in this repository has not necessarily been reviewed by USGS.**

+**The approved preliminary software release is at** [https://github.com/usgs/sgp-gsadjust](https://github.com/usgs/sgp-gsadjust "USGS GSadjust repo")

 # GSadjust
 GSadjust is a cross-platform graphical interface for processing relative gravity surveys.
 It provides an interface for data selection, drift evaluation and correction, network adjustment, and integrating data from modern relative (Scintrex, ZLS) and absolute (Micro-g Lacoste) gravity meters.
 This software is a product of the USGS Southwest Gravity Program (http://go.usa.gov/xqBnQ).